 This general rule of thumb is based off of historical stock and bond data between the years 1926-1976.
 Further research was conducted and is commonly referred to as the Trinity study ( A paper published in 1998 by three finance professors at Trinity University).
 To make a long story short (although you can read more here), you can safely retire when withdrawing 4% of your retirement portfolio is enough to cover your monthly expenses.
 A more recent review uses more sophisticated computer simulations to account for a wider range of potential market variations, and concludes that a more conservative 3% withdrawal rate is safe in 90% of scenarios.

-Assuming the 4% rule, if your current monthly expenses are $60,000, and you want to maintain this in retirement, you will need $1.15 million in savings in order to retire (also assuming you won’t be relying upon pension, social security or other monthly income).
+Assuming the 4% rule, if your current annual expenses are $60,000, and you want to maintain this in retirement, you will need $1.15 million in savings in order to retire (also assuming you won’t be relying upon pension, social security or other monthly income).

-Another way to look at this formula is to multiply your monthly expenses by 25.
+Another way to look at this formula is to multiply your annual expenses by 25.
 You will need 25x your expenses saved by retirement in order to safely withdraw 4% of your savings and cover your accustomed lifestyle.

 The 4% rule provides a rough estimate of how much you need to aim to save by the time you want to retire.